WindowsPointCloud/PointCloudSystem/README.md

 ```

 Install dependencies
 ⚠️ Please follow the sequence!
-Any other sequence may results in unknown errors whcih no one has solved before
+Any other sequence may result in unknown errors which no one has solved before.
 ```bash
 # Setup SharedArray
 cd SharedNumpyArray